Ruin0x11/caca-sys/README.md

 Low-level Rust bindings to `libcaca`.

 ## Usage
-Ensure that the `libcaca` features you want are enabled in the `Cargo.toml`:
+Ensure that the `libcaca` features you want are enabled in your `Cargo.toml`:
 ```
 caca-sys = { version: "0.1.0", features = ["enable-x11", "enable-ncurses"] }
 ```